13. Paths Cross

 Then everything went black.

-Kevin parked on the street where Carla and Oscar had lived together and hurried down the walkway past the hostas to where yellow police tape sectioned off the cement landing at the base of the metal staircase.
+Kevin parked on the street where Carla and Oscar lived together and hurried down the walkway past the hostas to where yellow police tape sectioned off the cement landing at the base of the metal staircase.

 The police left the stairs accessible for the upstairs apartments.